 Evidence Basis: The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that target reference points have been established and are consistent with achieving MSY, a suitable proxy, or a lesser fishing mortality-if that is optimal in the circumstances of the fishery (e.g., multispecies fisheries) or is needed to avoid severe adverse impacts on dependent predators.
 Examples may include stock assessment reports or fishery management plans.
+Evaluation (per parameter)

 National Standard of the MSA requires that conservation and fisheries management measures prevent overfishing while achieving optimal yield for each fishery on a continuing basis.
-Target reference points for biomass and fishing mortality (harvest rate) have been developed for pollock within the NPFMC precautionary approach management system based on sound scientific analyses.
-In addition, an optimal yield reference point has also been established for each sum of all yields in the GOA and BSAI.
-Managers can apply technical measures to reduce fishing mortality if reference points are approached or exceeded.
+Target reference points for biomass and F (harvest rate) have been developed for pollock within the Council precautionary approach management system based on sound scientific analyses.
+In addition, an OY reference point has also been established for each sum of all yields in the GOA and BSAI.
+Managers can apply technical measures to reduce F if reference points are approached or exceeded.

-The status of US fish stocks is determined by 2 metrics.
-The first is the relationship between the actual exploitation level and the overfishing level (OFL).
-If the exploitation level (or fishing mortality) exceeds the F{OFL}, the stock is considered to be subject to overfishing.
-The second is the relationship between the stock size and the minimum stock size threshold (MSST).
+The status of U.S. fish stocks is determined by two metrics.
+The first is the relationship between the actual exploitation level and the OFL.
+If the exploitation level (or F) exceeds the F{OFL}, the stock is considered to be subject to overfishing.
+The second is the relationship between the stock size and the MSST.
 If the stock size is below the MSST it is considered to be overfished.
-A stock is considered to be approaching an overfished condition when it is projected that there is more than a 50% chance that the biomass of the stock or stock complex will decline below the MSST within 2 years.
+A stock is considered to be approaching an overfished condition when it is projected that there is more than a 50% chance that the biomass of the stock or stock complex will decline below the MSST within two years.

-Harvest specifications for each of the pollock stocks are made annually by NPFMC, and include the OFL, acceptable biological catch (ABC), and total allowable catch (TAC).
-The NPFMC management plans classify each stock based on a tier system (Tiers 1-6) with Tier 1 having the greatest level of information on stock status and fishing mortality relative to MSY considerations.
+Harvest specifications for each of the pollock stocks are made annually by the Council and include the OFL, ABC, and TAC.
+The Council management plans classify each stock based on a tier system (Tiers 1-6) with Tier 1 having the greatest level of information on stock status and F relative to MSY considerations.
 The Tier system specifies the maximum permissible ABC and the OFL for each stock in the complex (usually individual species but sometimes species groups).
-The BSAI and GOA groundfish fishery management plans have pre-defined harvest control rules (HCR) that define a series of reference points for pollock and other groundfish covered by these plans.
+The BSAI and GOA groundfish FMPs have predefined HCRs that define a series of reference points for pollock and other groundfish covered by these plans.
 The overall objectives of the management plans are to prevent overfishing and to optimize the yield from the fishery through the promotion of conservative harvest levels while considering differing levels of uncertainty.